zhouying1996/problem-set-4/README.md

 9. (10 points) Discuss the validation output, e.g.,

-  a.
-What can you take away from the fit?
+  * What can you take away from the fit?

-  b.
-Which approach is optimal?
+  * Which approach is optimal?
 And optimal at what value of k?

-  c.
-What are reasons you could imagine selecting a technically “sub-optimal” clustering method, regardless of the validation statistics?
+  * What are reasons you could imagine selecting a technically “sub-optimal” clustering method, regardless of the validation statistics?